tdarnett/business-search/README.md

 # Business Search

-This is the backend component of the business search tool.
-It is comprised of two go lambda functions: pre-sign and transform-data.
+This is the backend component of the business search tool, comprised of a collection of lambda functions written in Go.
-Together, they will allow a client to upload a CSV to s3 and receive a CSV with additional business data on each row... very complex.
+Together, they will allow a client to upload a CSV to s3, collect payment from the client, and receive a CSV with additional business data on each row via email... very complex.

 1. `pre-sign` will take in a filename and generate a presigned PUT URL that gives the client permissions to write to an otherwise private s3 bucket.